budak7273/CDFPlugin-Manipulate/README.md

 ---
 ---

-# CDFPlugin-Manipulate
-##### Made by Rob and Mason
-Since the Mathematica CDF plugin is no longer supported, we have replicated some of the functionality in a Manipulate.
-Intended for use in CDF files, the Notebook, or a system such as U of I Courseware.

 # 'Magic Numbers' Explanation
 The viewpoint is based around CMView.
 The number 3.1384709652950433 is the radius of the circle in the XY plane centered at {0,0} that CMView ({2.7, 1.6, 1.2}) is located on.
 The preset rotation t value of 1.0358412530088001 is the t value on said circle that produces the point {2.7, 1.6}.